abc579/java-restaurant-booking-system/README.md

 ## TO DO

+- Continue with application.

+- Handle cases where the json input is wrong in controllers.
+(LATER)
 - Do Unit and Integration tests of them.
-- Continue with the rest of the application... we'll leave functional tests for the end.
-- Handle cases where the json input is wrong in controllers.
+(LATER)
+- Functional tests.
+(LATER)